 When do you do Lock-ins, and how do I know if a date is available?

-We schedule Lock-ins on Friday or Saturdays (or on school holidays) starting at 8:30 p.m.
+We schedule Lock-ins on Saturdays from 8:00 p.m. to 8:00 a.m.
 Check our online EVENT CALENDAR for availability.

 How much do Lock-ins cost?

 The cost per participant is $25 for 12 hours of private access, belay orientation for adult supervisors and teens, and safety harnesses.

 Recreational Lock-ins cost a minimum of $625.

 The cost for Scout Troops that request Climbing Merit Badge instruction is $32 per participant.
 When we provide merit badge instruction, our Climbing Counselors work into the wee small hours of the morning, regardless of how many of the scouts participate in the training.
 Heck, the fee is the same for all.
 So, we recommend that everyone take advantage of the training.

 Merit Badge Lock-ins cost a minimum of $640.